 - Severe sickness

-- Uses an excess amount of steroid
+- Uses an excess amount of steroids

-- Multiple surgeries of the abdomen
+- Multiple surgeries on the abdomen

 - CVC and burns.
 While CVC stands for central venous catheter